-Creating and using a nature journal or notebook is mostly a matter of what you have available, the ages of your children, and personal preference.
+Making and keeping a nature journal is a fun way for kids of all ages to study nature.
 Below you will find several ideas and resources to get you started.

 What is a Nature Journal?

 A nature journal is a place to grow your thoughts, feelings, ideas, observations, and experiences with nature.
 Keeping one provides a rich opportunity to study the natural world and develop a deeper relationship with the earth.
 It can also be used to record outdoor learning activities that you complete each week.